danktankk/Docs/mTLS/Part 2 - Mutual TLS.md

 ## Setup Nginx for Client Auth

-Here’s a full nginx configuration with client auth:
+Here’s a full nginx configuration (`/etc/nginx/nginx.conf`) with client auth.
+The default Debian config is quite .. verbose .. so I’ve cut out a lot of things which I didn’t need, but you might have needed them.
+Anyway, it’s framework.
+Nginx on Debian also subscribes to the whole `sites-available` and `sites-enabled` thing, which I find unnecessary.

 ```nginx
 user www-data;